CNS COVID PROTOCOLS

 - Other rules There is no eating or drinking allowed indoors.
 Vaccination rules outlined above must be followed.
 Groups meeting in the building are welcome to bring their own equipment and manage remote participation.
 There is no staff or equipment available to offer hybrid participation for meetings and classes.
 We strongly encourage each class and committee to poll its members/participants to determine whether to return to in-person sessions or to remain on zoom.

 - Office We now have office hours should you need to come by the building.
-The office is open daily from Monday through Friday from 9:00 a.m. to 1:00 p.m. and Tuesday from 4:00 to 5:00 p.m.
+The office is open daily from Monday through Thursday from 9:00 a.m. to 5:00 p.m. and Friday from 9:00 a.m. to 3:00 p.m.
 Contact Ken Schnur, Executive Director, at Ken@netivotshalom.org, if you need to come into the building at another time.
 Masks are required for entry into the building.

 - We all rejoice for the return to some semblance of normalcy.
 But we remain cautious — these rules are subject to change.
 Thank you so much for your patience and understanding.